rcakra606-code/TravelOps/EMAIL_NOTIFICATIONS.md

 ### No Reminders Being Sent

-1. **Check tour email addresses** - Tours need valid email in the database
+1. **Check staff user email addresses** - Tours need the assigned staff to have a valid email in the users table
 2. **Verify tour status** - Tours with status "tidak jalan" are skipped
 3. **Check departure dates** - Only upcoming tours are processed
 4. **View reminder stats** to see what was sent: